art-institute-of-chicago/data-aggregator/docs/.sections/fields.md

 #### Digital Publication Sections

-A digital catalog on the website For a description of all the endpoints available for this resource, see [here](#digital-publication-sections).
+A digital publication on the website For a description of all the endpoints available for this resource, see [here](#digital-publication-articles).

 * `id` *integer* - Unique identifier of this resource.
 Taken from the source system.
 * `api_model` *string* - REST API resource type or endpoint